eliel-monfort/DBProject_328269121_329114573/README.md

 ### 9. Commander Unit Assignment
 - **Linked Entities:** Commander ⟷ Unit
 - **Type:** One-to-One
-- **Attributes:**
-  - `assigned date` : The date the commander was officially assigned to lead the unit.
 - **Explanation:** Each unit is led by one commander, and a commander leads only one unit.

 ### 10. Soldier Unit Assignment